Coronavirus advice: rough sleeping

 What are the symptoms?

-The most common symptoms of coronavirus are a continuous cough and/or high temperature.
+The most common symptoms of coronavirus are a continuous cough, a high temperature, and changes to or loss of sense of smell or taste.
 Some people can have coronavirus without displaying any symptoms, meaning they pass it to others without knowing.

 I’m a rough sleeper.
 What should I do to stay safe?